Complete guide to managing accounts payable process

 Cause

-When it comes to accounts receivable, you as a business are owed money by your buyer for selling goods and services on credit.
-On the other hand, in accounts payable, you as a company owe money to your lender from whom you have purchased goods and services on credit.
+In accounts receivable, your business is owed money by buyers for selling goods and services on credit.
+In accounts payable, your company owes money to lenders from whom you have purchased goods and services on credit.

 Responsibility

-In the case of accounts receivable, the responsibility towards paying the money lies with your debtors.
+In accounts receivable, the responsibility for paying the money lies with your debtors.
 On the contrary, the responsibility of paying the money to the lenders in case of accounts payable lies with you.

 Cashflow